-Table 7 is a summary of the detailed inventory of regulated and unregulated PSCSs in the ZCC.
+Table 7 is a summary of the detailed inventory of PSCSs in the ZCC.
 The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-Additional PSCSs that were identified in detailed inventories of the ZCC consist of municipal operations (sewage treatment plant), and industrial operations (Coal Mines).
-Of these PSCSs, some of the industrial sources may have large volumes of potential contaminant stored.
+No additional PSCSs were identified.